Growth may come with opportunity, but it also invariably comes with growing pains.

 Financial- and information-based 3PLs

-As we exit out of pandemic-related lockdowns, retailers must have the financial information associated with fulfillment at their fingertips.
+Retailers need to have the financial information associated with fulfillment at their fingertips.
 It’s the only way to make rapid and accurate decisions during crises and thereafter.

 After you’ve scaled revenue to eight or nine figures, you might want to consider a financial- or information-based 3PL company.
 Consulting firms—like Chicago Consulting and St. Onge—provide industry-specific insight and can take the headache out of complex global supply-chain management.
 They also give internal controls on tasks like freight auditing, cost accounting, and inventory management to ensure consistency.